eos7l/CS3041/index.md

 To see more in details, please [Read my Medium].

-'Special thanks to all my past group members who contributed great work to the projects I completed for this class.'
+`Special thanks to all my past group members who contributed great work to the projects I completed for this class.`